Friday, December 18, 2015

 Recap of RRBO's research trajectory

 When RRBO was founded in 1992, there was very little research being done on how birds used urban natural areas.
 Our first task was to establish solid baseline data on the species, relative abundance, and seasonal distribution of birds using the UM-Dearborn campus utilizing historical data, standardized regular surveys, and bird banding.
-This has resulted in a variety of publications, including a book, documenting the 261 species of birds found in the city of Dearborn, mostly on campus.
+This has resulted in a variety of publications, including books documenting the 261 species of birds found in the city of Dearborn, mostly on campus.

 Once we understood that many birds used the area, our next question was: How?
 Were migratory birds that stopped here able to find the resources that would enable them to continue their migratory journey?
 Based on our banding data, we looked at 15 years of recaptures of thrushes during fall migration, and found that all three species for which we had sufficient data -- Gray-cheeked, Swainson's, and Hermit Thrushes -- did gain enough mass to make the next leg of their migratory flight.
 This research was published in 2009 in The Wilson Journal of Ornithology.